-Language: English Level: Intermediate Duration and Online: 4 live sessions of 4 hours formats: Classroom: 2 to 5 days Instructor: Prof. Michael Dentith (The University of Western Australia, Australia) Duration and Online: 4 live sessions of 4 hours CPD Points: 8 Language: English Level: Intermediate formats: Classroom: 2 to 5 days CPD Points: 8 formats: Classroom: 2 to 5 days CPD Points: 10 to 25
+Instructor Prof. Michael Dentith (The University of Western Australia, Australia) Language English Level Intermediate Duration and Online: 4 live sessions of 4 hours CPD Points: 8 formats Classroom: 2 to 5 days CPD Points: 10 to 25

 The purpose of this course is to provide training in how to use geophysical methods in mineral exploration.
 Designed for industry, government and student geologists seeking to understand how to use geophysical datasets to explore and map, and geophysicists seeking to include more geology in to their interpretations, this course teaches participants to integrate geological and geophysical data in a mineral exploration context.